• News

 Many call cooking an art, and Robinson says the same about hunting, which also brings him enormous satisfaction.
 “I’m not talking about the killing part,” he says in an episode of his show Farming the Wild, but what he calls the “field craft” of the sport, which includes the outwitting of what are very intelligent animals.
 “Indeed that’s why in Britain we don’t call it ‘hunting,’ we don’t call it ‘shooting.’
 We call it ‘stalking,’ and there’s a good reason for that.”

-Six Species of Deer?
-Yes, Please
+Six Species Of Deer?
+Yes, Please!

 chef mike robinson